The Laramie State Bank building in Chicago’s Austin neighborhood has been an “endangered art deco gem” of the West Side since becoming vacant in 2012.

 The iconic West Side landmark and several lots that surround it will now be the subject of a $37.5 million redevelopment project as part of the INVEST South/West initiative.
 While the bank’s distinctive facade and features will be preserved, the interior will undergo a huge revamp to accommodate community needs and bring the building’s safety and modern amenities up to scratch.

-On city-owned land adjacent to the building a block of 70+ affordable housing units will be built separated by a courtyard that will contain a community plaza, public art installations, and gardens.
+On city-owned land adjacent to the building a block of 70+ affordable housing units will be built separated by a courtyard containing a community plaza, public art installations, and gardens.

 Planning department commissioner Maurice Cox said “There is literally nothing like it anywhere else in Chicago. … It will be a fitting anchor to the evolving soul city corridor.”
 Mayor Lori Lightfoot, meanwhile, declared it “a milestone in our city’s journey of improvement from the inside out by empowering residents to become changemakers within their communities.”

-This exuberant three-story art-deco building, and its spectacular details, has finally been given a lifeline, and we can’t wait to see it brought back to its former glory.
+They also plan to work with artists and residents to put together an arts and culture committee around the space and the larger area.
+It’s great to see that this exuberant three-story art-deco building, and its spectacular details, have finally been given a lifeline, and we can’t wait to see it brought back to its former glory, with a new twist.

 [Featured image from Twitter / @glegozpics]